spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/scalable-application-infrastructure.md

 `THREAD_POOL_SIZE` defines the maximum number of parallel processes for all queues.
 It's default value is `0`, which means that scalable infrastructure is disabled.

-Computational Resource Manager - is a component of the Queue module provides
+Computational Resource Manager component provides a functionality for computational resource distribution among parallel processes.

 At the beginning of the processing, queues contain a different number of messages.
 To process all messages efficiently, processes are distributed by the computational resource manager among queues according to the number of messages per queue.